cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityprotectionjobrun.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

+### System.Int64
+Filter by a protection job that is specified by id.
+If not specified, all job runs for all protection jobs are returned.

 ## OUTPUTS